 I am a big fan of the Greek mythology, and that’s why I thought about the character called Ajax.
 I thought that was funny; the word starts with “A” and ends with “X.” Besides, the name benefits us; we always appear on the top of alphabetical lists.
 Aleksandr Konotopskyi

 Both the main R&D office of the company and the production itself are located in Kyiv, Ukraine, at 5 Sklyarenko St. We order components for devices from producers from all over the world; however, all stages of the manufacturing process take place at a plant in Kiev — from blazing transistors to boards to packaging ready-to-use devices.

 This way, we minimize the use of outsourcing and concentrate our expertise within the company.
 It is important for us to control the production of a product that is responsible for people’s lives and the safety of their property.
 Moreover, such an approach allows us to adapt fast and promptly rebuild processes.

-Ajax Systems’ product line includes 32 wireless devices for protection against intrusion, fire and flood as well as devices for security automation and creating a smart home.
+Ajax Systems’ product line includes over 50 wireless and wired devices for protection against intrusion, fire and flood, as well as devices for security automation and creating a smart home.

 A hub, the system’s central unit, coordinates the connected devices and maintains communication with users and the security company.
 Motion, door/window opening, smoke, leakage and glass break detectors as well as sirens, signal range extenders, touch keyboard, alarm button, smart plugs, and relays for controlling electrical appliances can be connected to the hub.